therealplato/therealplato.com/hugosite/content/posts/breakingprod.md

 #### Mitigations

 Engineering is all about optimizing tradeoffs.
 In the context of risk mitigation, I've seen several approaches:

-- Code nothing: We can't break anything.
+* Code nothing: We can't break anything.
-- Code poorly: We'll get a follow-on contract to fix our bugs.
+* Code poorly: We'll get a follow-on contract to fix our bugs.
-- Minimize impact: Write code that breaks gracefully.
+* Minimize impact: Write code that breaks gracefully.
-- Minimize risk: Write code that has very low chance of breaking.
+* Minimize risk: Write code that has very low chance of breaking.
-- Maximize benefit: Write code that is so valuable that users tolerate breakage.
+* Maximize benefit: Write code that is so valuable that users tolerate breakage.

 Personally, I also value the engineering team's happiness, so I prefer a combination of minimizing impact and minimizing risk.

 ##### Minimize Impact

 Build systems that handle known failure modes, but let the engineers handle unknown failure modes:

-- Build high-availability systems with multiple replicas to minimize impact when networking or hardware problems make a service unavailable.
+* Build high-availability systems with multiple replicas to minimize impact when networking or hardware problems make a service unavailable.
-- Retry after transient failures (but not indefinitely.)
+* Retry after transient failures (but not indefinitely.)
-- Retry if dependencies are unavailable at system startup (but not indefinitely.)
+* Retry if dependencies are unavailable at system startup (but not indefinitely.)
-- Do not take zero action when an error or exception is encountered.
+* Do not take zero action when an error or exception is encountered.
-- Prefer terminating the process over continuing with an inconsistent or unknown program state.
+* Prefer terminating the process over continuing with an inconsistent or unknown program state.
-- Use instrumentation and alerting to quickly identify failures.
+* Use instrumentation and alerting to quickly identify failures.

 ##### Minimize risk

 Code defensively.
 Assume the worst and try to code around it:

-- Do not blindly assume that your code behaves as expected.
+* Do not blindly assume that code, whether first party or third party, behaves as expected.
 Write validation or tests to confirm the behavior.
 Don't be afraid of checking assumptions repeatedly.
-- Do not assume that third party code behaves as expected.
-- Make services as independent as reasonably possible to minimize change risk.
+* Make services as independent as reasonably possible to minimize change risk.
 For instance, instead of having two services share a database table, give one service responsibility for maintaining that table and expose an API through which other services can use the table.
-- Gradually roll out changes that touch multiple services, rather than all at once.
+* Gradually roll out changes that touch multiple services, rather than all at once.
-- Have a comprehensive test suite, including validating the system's behavior when errors occur or assumptions are faulty.
+* Have a comprehensive test suite, including validating the system's behavior when errors occur or assumptions are faulty.
-- Do not use concurrency when synchronous code will do the job.
+* Do not use concurrency when synchronous code will do the job.
-- Do not use ten layers of indirection when one layer will do the job.
+* Do not use ten layers of indirection when one layer will do the job.

 The manufacturers of the Therac-25 code incorrectly calculated their risks.
 They were so confident in their software that they removed hardware interlocks used in the previous Therac-20 model.
 As it turned out, the same bugs were present in the Therac-20 as the Therac-25, but were not noticed because the interlocks prevented accidents.
 Do not mistake absence of evidence for evidence of absence.

----

-[^1]:
-1: "Medical Devices: The Therac-25".
+[^1]: "Medical Devices: The Therac-25".
 Nancy Leveson, University of Washington.
 Via [danluu/post-mortems](https://github.com/danluu/post-mortems)

-[^2]:
-2: "Move fast and break things."
+[^2]: "Move fast and break things."
 Mark Zuckerberg, [Facebook IPO filing](https://www.sec.gov/Archives/edgar/data/1326801/000119312512034517/d287954ds1.htm#toc287954_10), 2012